 In particular, we have historically made efforts to grow the user traffic of Xunlei Kankan to capitalize the fast growth of China online advertisement market and have established Xunlei Kankan as the third largest video streaming portal in China, as measured by the monthly unique visitors from homes and offices in April 2011 according to iResearch.
 With the success of Xunlei Kankan's user traffic growth, we started to sell video advertisements on Xunlei Kankan in 2008 and have achieved significant advertisement revenue growth since then.
 As the monetization of Xunlei Kankan is still at an early stage, we will continue to focus on further monetizing our large user traffic by increasing sales of advertisement spaces available on Xunlei Kankan while maintaining Xunlei's market-leading position and the number of its monthly unique visitors on Xunlei Kankan within a relatively manageable and stable range.
-The target range of monthly unique visitors that we currently try to maintain is from 110 million.
+The target range of monthly unique visitors that we currently try to maintain is from 110 million to 140 million.
 This target range is determined to be at a level where we believe Xunlei Kankan can maintain its market position as one of the top three largest online video streaming portals in China and at the same time ensure its attractiveness to advertisers.
 We plan to maintain user traffic to the Xunlei Kankan website by continuing to purchase video content as well as servers and bandwidth to improve the quality of streaming video on the Xunlei Kankan website.
 Our efforts at increasing monetization include strengthening our sales efforts to attract large brand advertisers and promoting video advertising solutions on Xunlei Kankan.
 We monitor the level of monthly unique visitors on Xunlei Kankan as well as that of our competitors on a monthly basis.
 We intend to further grow the user traffic on Xunlei Kankan beyond the current target range (1) when we manage to sufficiently improve the monetization of the advertisement spaces available for sale on Xunlei Kankan, or (2) if the growth of our competitors' monthly unique visitors poses potential threats to our market position.
-We plan to achieve such growth through additional measures such as increasing marketing and promotion of Xunlei Kankan, including placing placing placing links to the Xunlei Kankan website at more prominent locations on Xunlei Downloader, and purchasing additional servers and bandwidth.
-We will incur additional costs to purchase more servers and bandwidth to achieve such growth, which could negatively affect the profit margins and results of operations in the relevant periods.
+We plan to achieve such growth through additional measures such as increasing marketing and promotion of Xunlei Kankan, including placing links to the Xunlei Kankan bendvidth to achieve such growth, which could negatively affect the profit margins and results of operations in the relevant periods.